Tomas Hökfelt

-Tomas Hökfelt (born 29 June 1940) is a Swedish physician and former professor in histology at the Karolinska Institutet from 1979 until 2006, when he got his emeritate.
+Tomas Gustav Magnus Hökfelt (born 29 June 1940) is a Swedish physician and former professor in histology at the Karolinska Institutet from 1979 until 2006, when he got his emeritate.
 He was linked to the Department of Neuroscience and is specialized in cell biology.

 Biography

 Tomas Hökfelt was born in Stockholm, Sweden in 1940.
 He enrolled in the Karolinska Institutet in 1960 and got his BA in medicine in 1960.
 He then studied at the Karolinska Institutet under professor Nils-Åke Hillarp, studying monoamine neurons, getting his PhD in 1968 and his MD in 1971.
 He became an assistant professor in 1968, and from 1979 until 2006, Hökfelt worked as a professor at the Karolinska Institute.
 He was also a faculty member of the Department of Biotechnology at the Royal Institute of Technology in Stockholm.
 He served on the Executive Committee of the European College of Neuropsychopharmacology (ECNP) between 2004-2007.

 Research and publications

 Tomas Hökfelt's early research was on neurotransmitters and neuropeptides in the brain.
 In 1977 he discovered that non-neurotransmitter peptide molecules like somatostatin, can exist with neurotransmitters in same peripheral and central neurons.

 Hökfelt together with Serguei Fetissov has also conducted research into anorexia nervosa, indicating that it may be a disease, caused by a particular group of antibodies.